Annie Jane Hughes Griffiths: Activist and peace campaigner

-Her diary of the visit to America, press cuttings, some correspondence and other papers are in the National Library in Aberystwyth.

-Legacy
+Honors

 In November 2023 a Purple Plaque was installed in Aberystwyth to mark her work for peace and as a political campaigner.

-A play about her life and work by the theatre company In Character (Mewn Cymeriad) toured Wales in 2023–2024.
+A play about her life and work by the theatre company In Character (Mewn Cymeriad) toured Wales in 2023 and 2024.

 Personal life

-While she was in London from 1895, housekeeping for two of her brothers, she met Thomas (Tom) Edward Ellis, the Liberal MP for Meirionethshire.
+While she was in London from 1895, housekeeping for two of her brothers, she met Thomas (Tom) Edward Ellis, the Liberal MP for Merionethshire.
 They married in June 1898.
 His health declined, and they went to Cannes in France for him to recover.
 However, he died in April 1899.
 She gave birth to their child, Thomas Iorweth in December 1899.
-In 1916 she married again, to Reverend Peter Hughes Griffiths, the minister at the Welsh chapel in Charing Cross, London.
+In 1916, she married Reverend Peter Hughes Griffiths, the minister at the Welsh Chapel in Charing Cross, London.

+She spent most of her life in either Aberystwyth or London.
+Griffiths was also involved in Welsh culture.
+She joined the Welsh Folk-Song Society (Cymdeithas Alawon Gwerin Cymru) in 1908, soon after it was founded.
+She played the harp and sponsored prizes for folksongs at a student's eisteddfod in Aberystwyth in 1911.

 Annie Jane Hughes Griffiths died at Neuadd Wen, Llanbadarn Road, Aberystwyth on 7 October 1942.
-She was buried at Gwynfil chapel, Llangeitho.
+She was buried at Gwynfil Chapel in Llangeitho.